 The average enterprise employee works less than 3 hours per day.

 Alright, I admit it, I made the number up to grab your attention.

 Still, take a second to think of in unproductive meetings, coordination overhead, constantly dealing with superfluous work emails and instant messages, lunch breaks and small talk by the coffee machine.
 You’ll come in a number way smaller than the nominal working hours and see that productivity improvement is skipped because of our day to day chores and activities.

 Of course, large enterprises you can usually afford all this overhead.
 Small businesses operating in ultra-competitive markets, not so much.

 In this post, we will give you several tips on how to increase productivity in the workplace.
 Starting with…

 Most small businesses have delivery date and deadlines for their projects — they have to, as customers want to know when they’ll get their stuff done.
 One of the best ways to increase not just your employee, but your overall business productivity, is to be prepared.
 Few small businesses though, actually take the time to create a fuller schedule and organize their work in between deadlines.

 By planning ahead for all the stages of your project you will get better insight on who is supposed to work on what, what project is falling behind, etc.

 This tip is closely related to the time-keeping advice above.
 How can you even know whether your employees are productive or not?
-And how would you know if their productivity improves or worsens?
+And how would you know, if your workforce productivity improves or worsens?